Treating premenstrual syndrome naturally

 - Calcium, Magnesium and Vitamin B6.
 This power formula can work wonders for your symptoms.
 These ingredients have been researched thoroughly and provide positive results for pain, mood, and general PMS symptoms.
 Magnesium is particularly effective for combating chocolate cravings!
 By the way, chocolate cravings are a sure sign of magnesium deficiency.

 At Women to Women, we’ve found that herbs, vitamins, and minerals, combined with good nutrition from a healthy diet and regular exercise is the best method for relieving the symptoms of PMS.
 We’ve established that several adaptogenic herbs work best in combination formulas.
-That’s why we produced our herbal formula for PMS. (see the box above for further information).

 Women to Women offers solutions